Cloud Pods Browser

 The Cloud Pods Browser lets you access and manage all your Cloud Pods.
 The Cloud Pods Browser is a feature of our LocalStack Web Application that is exclusive to LocalStack Team & Enterprise users.

 With Cloud Pods, you can have individual or shared ownership of a snapshot of your LocalStack instance.
-The LocalStack CLI allows you to create new Cloud Pods and configure their visibility settings.

 You can use Cloud Pods to manage your local AWS infrastructure and collaborate with others: